SCOPE OF WORK

 Bridge Structure 4.0Construction of the foundation and support elements are complete and riprap has been installed.
 The bridge girders have been set and the contractor is installing the forms for the concrete bridge deck has been poured.
 Bridge rail is being installed and the deck concrete is curing prior to opening to traffic.

 Bridge Structure 6.1

 Construction of the foundation and support elements are complete and riprap is installed.
 The bridge girders have been set and the concrete bridge deck has been poured.
 Bridge rail is being installed and the deck concrete is curing prior to opening to traffic.

 Bridge Structure 8.0

 Concrete caissons, abutment footings and walls and placement of girders have been completed and the contractor has poured the concrete bridge deck.
-Further work on this bridge will wait until the concrete meets specified strength requirements.
+Bridge rail is being installed

 CR 27 "Narrows"

 Production and "clean-up" blasting is complete.
 Rock scaling to remove loose material off the rock walls and two soil nail walls are also complete in the "Narrows".
 The Contractor is installing three precast concrete box culverts in this section.
 A temporary gravel road surface is being installed for Winter construction and public traffic prior to the asphalt paving in the Spring of 2015.
 A fourth concrete box culvert at Ohana Way will be installed in January and February 2015 while the road is open to Traffic.
 Work continues 7 days a week.

 Precast Concrete Box Culverts are being installed in the "Narrows."

 Repairs to this road began in June, 2014.
 Opening of the road to through traffic is scheduled for December 24,2014.
 Construction will continue as weather allows through the winter and minor delays can be expected during the day.
 Final completion of the project is expected in the spring of 2015.